Iceland travel advice

 Seismic activity

 There are several geysers around the country.
-Boiling water and steam can result in severe burns if basic safety advice is not followed.
+Boiling water and steam from geysers can result in severe burns.

-- always obey safety rules and advice in the vicinity of volcanoes, geysers and hot springs
+- always obey safety rules and advice in the vicinity of volcanoes and geysers

 - follow the instructions of local authorities, including any evacuation orders